duanedtp/coolify-mcp/docs/coolify-deployment.md

 You can run this MCP server inside a Coolify project or locally via Docker.
 MCP clients (Codex, Claude, Cursor) communicate over **stdio**, so the container needs to be started by the client (e.g., `docker run ...` on the same machine as your editor) or via an SSH-capable Coolify service.

+> Do I need the Dockerfile?
+No—Coolify can build directly from the Git repo without a custom Dockerfile.
+The Dockerfile here exists for local `docker build`/`docker run` workflows and for the Coolify build pipeline if you prefer Docker-based deployments.
+If Coolify builds from this Dockerfile, make sure `package-lock.json` is present in your branch; the Dockerfile now falls back to `npm install` when a lockfile is missing to avoid the `npm ci` error you may have seen.

 ## Build and run locally with Docker

 ```bash